mengysun/DataParasite/README.md

 > *The name is inspired by the ethos of Park & Greene's "[A parasite's perspective on data sharing](https://academic.oup.com/gigascience/article/7/11/giy129/5140693)" [1]*

 DataParasite is a simple yet versatile context engineered for scalable online data collection with LLMs.
-The project is optimized for coding agents (for example, Cursor-agent CLI automations) that orchestrate data collection runs end-to-end (with flexible level of human-in-the-loop), while still supporting a fully manual flow through the standalone Python script or by using the ChatGPT web interface to help you draft task configs.
+The project is optimized for coding agents (for example, Cursor-agent CLI automations) that orchestrate data collection runs end-to-end (with flexible level of human-in-the-loop), while still supporting a fully manual flow through the standalone Python script together with the ChatGPT web interface to help you draft task configs.
 Any reasonably capable coding agent can operate the workflow: give it a short task description, point it to `CONSTITUTION.md` for orientation, and it will draft configs, gather entities from a CSV you provide, or even curate the list online itself when internet access is available before running the pipeline.

 ## Key Advantages